ivarcontessotto/node-red-contrib-iota-mam/README.md

 wire this node's output to
 -> any output ( e.g. a chart displaying your msg.payload)

-> try with EIJVGVYZXEYGMG9PUFVPTSMHICLHYWOEHWUTOGPCXWEHIOSRP9WUTCQGEBZLFXFUTEWUMTUAQLCEOLQPV)
+> try with OPXFHFGWWHRTSDYBJHZNNATUVAFJUBCNV9ZJXWDPGCAQFTZFDIKCXDZQYHKYHRILZ9QAOR9GHTTATXJSH)

-This should hold a temperature sequence. (as of 30 may 2018)
+This should hold a non-encrypted (public) data packet sequence. (as of 16 april 2019)

 ## MAM publish

 Deploy a sensorTag as input data source.
+(Please report an issue https://gitlab.com/ouya/node-red-contrib-iota-mam/issues if you encounter problems with other sensors.
+We are looking to support all general sensors in the near future)

 wire its output to
 -> mamPublish node